| (VICUS.COM (23 March 2000) -- Complementary

 aware, even if not consciously, that our actions and thoughts are not

+in harmony with the greater rhythms that guide our lives."
 Based on this perception, the role of the music therapist then, is

 to facilitate conscious awareness of the existing disparate tones and